openaustralia/morph/README.md

     bundle exec guard

+### Special notes if you're deploying to production

+This section will not be relevant to most people.
+It will however be relevant if you're deploying to a production server.

+We're using [git-encrypt](https://github.com/shadowhand/git-encrypt) to encrypt certain files, like the private key for the SSL certificate.
+To make this work you have to do some [special things](https://github.com/shadowhand/git-encrypt#decrypting-clones) _before_ you clone the morph repository.

 ### Running tests

 If you're running guard (see above) the tests will also automatically run when you change a file.
 By default it's setup to use [Zeus](https://github.com/burke/zeus) which speeds things up considerably.
 You'll need to install this with